GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-06-23-spring-exam-spring-core.md

 ### IoC and DI

 Inversion of Control and Dependency Injection are complementary.
-Dependency Injection means that the dependencies of a class (those objects that it works with and that have the form of member fields) are either initialzed by constructor arguments, by arguments belonging to a factory method or by properties that are set on the object instance right after construction of it.
+Dependency Injection means that the dependencies of a class (those objects that it works with and that have the form of member fields) are either initialzed by constructor arguments, by arguments belonging to a factory method or by properties that are set on the object instance after construction of it with a setter method.

-In all of these cases, the dependency is created outside of the object instance itself.
+In all of these cases, the dependency is an argument to a method (constructor or setter) and created outside of the object instance itself.
+Some other part of the code must provide the dependency.
 The opposite of DI would be if somewhere in a method or a constructor or a initialization block a 'new DependencyType()' or a 'DependencyType.get()' method was being used.

 Given that every dependency is initialized via injection, it becomes possible to apply the inversion of control principle.
 The construction of the dependencies takes place outside of the class instance itself and will be done on a central place: the 'IoC container' or 'Application context.'